myselfswastikmishra/TechTribe-final/README.md

 3.  **The Backend Logic (Server Action): `src/app/contact/actions.ts`**
     *   This file is the backend brain for the contact form.
 It has the `'use server'` directive at the top.
     *   **`sendDirectMessage` function:** This function receives the form data from the frontend.
-    *   **Security Check:** The first thing it does is check for the `DISCORD_WEBHOOK_URL`.
-If it's missing or hasn't been replaced from the placeholder, it immediately returns an error.
+    *   **Security Check:** The first thing it does is check for the `DISCORD_WEBHOOK_URL` in the environment variables.
+If it's missing, it immediately returns an error.
 This is a crucial security and configuration check.
     *   **Formatting the Message:** It formats the form data into a clean, readable message structured specifically for Discord's API.
 This is the `discordMessage` object, which uses the "embed" format for a nice-looking notification.
     *   **Communicating with the Webhook:** It uses the standard `fetch` API to send a `POST` request to your Discord webhook URL.
 The formatted message is converted to a JSON string and sent in the body of the request.
     *   **Returning the Result:**